-John Ellis joined Motor Wheel Service in 1986 and guided the company’s move into the CV sector in 1990, since when the business has established itself as one of the leading independent distributors and developers of commercial vehicle wheels throughout the UK and Europe.
+John Ellis joined MWheels (previously Motor Wheel Service Distribution) in 1986 and guided the company’s move into the CV sector in 1990, since when the business has established itself as one of the leading independent distributors and developers of commercial vehicle wheels throughout the UK and Europe.

 The business began in 1928 as a supplier of automotive wire wheels, with John brought on board to establish a distribution network for their key product.
 Having successfully achieved his goal he noticed a gap in the market, and using the company’s close relationship with manufacturing giant Wheels India, a second distribution network was established to sell CV wheels to the growing UK after sales service.

 As the business rapidly expanded, Wheels India responded to feedback by improving the quality of its wheels and expanding the selection, which now incorporates a comprehensive range of steel and forged aluminium wheels for the truck, trailer, bus and coach aftermarkets.

 Having developed a Tradition of Excellence, MWheels is now the only aftermarket company in Europe who ensure all wheels are homologated to OEM standards.
 John is also at the forefront of the CV wheel safety issue, raising the profile of the item as a safety critical element of any operational vehicle and lobbying the Department for Transport and leading organisations to introduce a comprehensive set of standards.